 Roasted Beets and Burrata with Orange Balsamic

-- 6 small beets gold and red mix, can use pre-roasted to save time
+- 6 small beets - gold and red mix, can purchase pre-roasted to save time

-Serve the tray with a cheese fork or knife to help your guests "pop" the burrata cheese to release the creamy filling.
-You will also want to have small appetizer plates and forks for your guests.
+- Serve the tray with a cheese fork or knife to help your guests "pop" the burrata cheese to release the creamy filling.

 Happy fifth day of Vegmas!